villama/insurance-app/README.md

 * Designing a user login flow and authentication was expected to take a lot of time, so the app frontend operates around a hardcoded logged in user.
 SQL queries are user-specific, but authentication (e.g. using OAuth 2.0) is not implemented.

 * Validation is done quite quickly only in the frontend, and not comprehensively.
 Security, authentication, and validation are things that should not be taken lightly, and must always be thoughtfully implemented for production apps.
-However, doing it right takes time, so I chose to set these things aside this weekend in favour of focusing on other aspects of the app.
+However, doing it right takes time, so I chose to set these things aside this weekend in favour of focusing on other aspects of the app, such as the frontend views and reading/writing operations.